A STEPS PROJECT

 – Tasneem Bandukwala, Gerrard India Bazaar BIA

-To support our city and the culture that brings our communities together, STEPS is providing artists and Business Improvement Areas (BIAs) with the opportunity to increase feelings of trust and community through DIY art installations.
+To support our city and the culture that brings our communities together, STEPS provided artists and Business Improvement Areas (BIAs) with the opportunity to increase feelings of trust and community through DIY art installations.

 “This initiative is brightening up our streets.
 The pandemic has changed our everyday life, but we can still appreciate art and being outdoors with others.”